-October Full Moon will feature in Aries.
+December Full Moon will feature in Gemini.
 The period of the Full Moon is one of rich rewards for your hard work and dedication.
 If however, you are feeling lost, the Full Moon Lunar cycle will bring you clarity and new insights into the life path you should embark on.
-October Full Moonin Aries is an inspirational and encouraging Lunar event that will encourage you to come faceto-face with your fears.
+December Full Moon in Gemini is a time for thinking and reflecting on your relationships and what you want from them.
 The Full Moon on December 12th will bring your emotions to the surface and help you make some big decisions for your future.
 Be prepared for this event with our Full Moon superstitions and follow our Lunar calendar 2019 carefully.

 Your ascendant sign also influences your life events.
 Figure out your ascendant with our rising sign calculator.
 Discover the next Full Moon dates below to anticipate any important events in your life:

 🌟 Discover your destiny with the help of a Psychic! 🌟

 The Full Moon is the lunar phase in which the face of the Moon appears fully illuminated.
 When the Moon and the Sun are on opposite sides of the Earth, we view the Moon as being full, hence why it's known as the Full Moon.
 The side facing Earth is completely lit up by the Sun and appears as a disk.
 The Full Moon occurs once roughly every month as shown in our Lunar calendar 2019.
 Checking out the Moon phase today will help you prepare for all the major Lunar events.